Key Performance Indicators - Use Your Data to Improve your Business

 Once you have the data, you need to organize and analyze it to create your KPI's.
 This includes sorting the data into useful categories, and then analyzing the data to identify patterns that can be used to measure and track the performance of your business.
 After you have your data organized and analyzed, you can start creating your KPI's, and evaluate their effectiveness in meeting your goals.

 For example, If you have a goal to increase your quality, you may measure the amount of call backs you get in a week or month, then choose a goal for reduction (5%, 10%, 25%, whatever supports your companies goal).
-Let’s say that after collecting your data from recent months, you notice you have a historic average of 10 call backs/month.
-The first thing you will have gained is a concrete set of data rather than your assumption, or gut feeling, that we all often use when trying to maintain a pulse on the performance of our company.
-Knowing your labour costs to perform repairs and revenue lost during this rework, you can start to see the cost of not measuring KPI’s.
-Second, you can now set an attainable goal for improvement.
+Let’s say you are in the service industry, and that after collecting your data from recent months, you notice you have a historic average of 10 call backs/month.
+Perhaps you choose a target reduction rte of 10%.
+You now know that to meet your goal, you will need to eliminate 1 call back per month.
+Using root cause analysis, you can focus on first eliminating any low hanging fruit that contributes to call backs, and fine tune your improvement efforts in subsequent lean efforts down the road.